Fall 2021 Events

 November 11-13, 2021

-The West Chester University Poetry Center is pleased to announce this Call for Papers and Poems for our virtual poetry and pedagogy conference, Transformations: Evolving Approaches to Teaching, Poetry and the Natural World, to be held November 11-13, 2021.
+The West Chester University Poetry Center is excited to announce registration is open for our virtual poetry and pedagogy conference, Transformations: Evolving Approaches to Teaching, Poetry and the Natural World, to be held November 11-13, 2021.
 During the lockdown, many of us became even more aware of our symbiotic relationship with nature.
 Being on perpetual stay-cation inspired some to garden.
 Breaking away from commuting and routines helped all of us to appreciate the impact of our carbon footprint.
 Unexpected opportunities to socialize outdoors inspired us to reset our relationship with the more-than-human world.
 Returning to face-to-face instruction gives us the opportunity to use this awareness to shape our approach to teaching poetry.
 Please join us for our virtual gathering.
 Our Keynote Speaker and Featured Reader will be Anna Lena Phillips Bell.

 Anna Lena Phillips Bell is the author of Ornament, winner of the Vassar Miller Poetry Prize, A Pocket Book of Forms, a fine-press guide to poetic forms, and the chapbook Smaller Songs, from St. Brigid Press.
 Her poems appear in journals including the Southern Review, the Sewanee Review, 32 Poems, and Subtropics, and in anthologies including A Literary Field Guide to Southern Appalachia, Counter-Desecration: A Glossary for Writing within the Anthropocene, and Gracious: Poems from the 21st Century South.
 She has served since 2013 as the editor of Ecotone, the award-winning literary magazine of place, and is an editor of Lookout Books and a contributing editor for American Scientist magazine.
 The recipient of a North Carolina Arts Council Fellowship in literature, she is the 2019–2022 Gilbert-Chappell Distinguished Poet for eastern North Carolina.
 She teaches in the creative writing department at UNC Wilmington, and calls ungendered Appalachian square dances in North Carolina and beyond.